Immersed figure-8 annuli and anyons: Equivalent definitions of quantum dimension

 \begin{remark} We shall see in the proof that we do not need to deform the annulus.
-Therefore, Lemma~\ref{lemma:quantum-dim-TFRE} holds not only for sphere shells immersed in a sphere but also applicable to contexts allowing topological defects (i.e., when the reference state is on a manifold with a nontrivial topology). \end{remark}
+Therefore, Lemma~\ref{lemma:quantum-dim-TFRE} holds not only for sphere shells immersed in a sphere but also is applicable to the context where the sphere shells are immersed in other topological manifolds. \end{remark}

 \begin{proof} First, we consider the partition in Fig.~\ref{fig:TFRE-proof}(a), where $Z=A B C D E F$.
 By the strong subadditivity, $\Delta(B,C,DE)_{\rho^h} \ge I(A:C|B)_{\rho^h}$.
 Furthermore, because $\rho_Z^h$ is an extreme point of $\Sigma(Z)$, it factorizes as $\rho_{B C D E F}^h = \rho_{B C D E}^h\otimes \rho_F^h$, which implies